qyr0403/Reversed-in-Time/README.md

 Input:

-open something, close something

-lift something, drop something

-push something, pull something
+[

+  {"action1": "open [something]", "action2": "close [something]"},

+  {"action1": "lift [something]", "action2": "drop [something]"},

+  {"action1": "push [something]", "action2": "pull [something]"},

   ... // more action pairs

+]

 Output:

 {

-"open something": [
+  "action pair 1": [

     ["open the door", "close the door"],

     ["open the window", "close the window"],

     ["open the book", "close the book"],

     ... // The remaining 17 verb phrases

   ],

   "action pair 2": [

     ["lift the box", "drop the box"],

     ["lift the bag", "drop the bag"],

     ["lift the chair", "drop the chair"],

     ... // The remaining 17 verb phrases

   ],

   "action pair 3": [

     ["push the cart", "pull the cart"],

     ["push the button", "pull the lever"],

     ["push the broom", "pull the rope"],

     ... // The remaining 17 verb phrases

   ],

 }

 For this message, you just need to understand.
 I will input the action pairs I have provided in the next message.
 Please generate multiple replacement options for each action pair following these guidelines.

+## Prompts in Section 3.1.3 for rewriting annotations

+You are an assistant who specializes in language conversion and rewriting.
+Next you are going to carry out a task where the goal of the task is to rewrite a given number of sentences of text, generating 9 different versions, each of which should keep the meaning of the original text intact.

+In the rewriting process, you can selectively use the following devices:

+1. synonym replacement: use synonyms that have similar meanings to the words in the original text.

+2. Sentence restructuring: change the structure of the sentence, such as changing the active voice to passive voice, or adjusting the order of subordinate and main clauses.

+3. Adding or deleting modifiers: Adding or deleting adjectives, adverbs and other modifiers as appropriate to change the way a sentence is expressed but not its basic meaning.

+4. use different grammatical structures: e.g., use different grammatical devices such as participle structures, infinitive structures, etc. to express the same meaning.

+Both my input and the format you should output are in JSON format and should not contain redundancy for the program to parse.

+{

+  "text1": "It's a very nice day for a walk.",

+  "text2": "The sky is blue.",

+   // Other more input sentence cases

+}

+Sample output is as follows:

+{

+  "text1":{

+  "original": "It's a very nice day for a walk.",

+  "rewrites": [

+    "Today's weather is pleasant and perfect for a walk outside.",

+    "It's a beautiful sunny day, perfect for a walk.",

+    "It's a sunny and pleasant day, just right for a walk outside.",

+    "... (the remaining 6 rewritten versions)"

+  ]}

+  "text2":{

+  "original": "The sky is blue.",

+  "rewrites": [

+    "The color blue covers the sky.",

+    "The sky shows its blue color.",

+    "We see the sky with a blue color.",

+    "... (the remaining 6 rewritten versions)"

+  ]}

+  // Other more output

+}

+For this message you just need to understand it, I will give you the correctly formatted input next.

+{

+  "text1": "Use two long stainless steel rods to hold the patties on the side of the grill.",

+  "text2": "Place the pastry between two long stainless steel rods and bake it in the oven.",

+}